ajtock/NGS_intro_Cambridge_SysBio/README.md

 But unlike the other tools, IGV has a graphical user interface (GUI).
 Run `igv` at the command prompt to start it.

+When it opens, click on the top-left drop-down menu and select "A. thaliana (TAIR10)".
+You may need to select "More..." first to see available reference genomes other than "Human hg19".

+To load the filtered read alignments in BAM format, navigate through the "File" menu to its location in the file system:

+> File > Load from File... > Course_Materials/NGS_intro_Cambridge_SysBio/results/samtools/SRR3166543_top1M_MappedOn_TAIR10_chr_all_markdup_unique_sort.bam

+Load the VCF file containing filtered variant sites in the same way:

+> File > Load from File... > Course_Materials/NGS_intro_Cambridge_SysBio/results/bcftools/SRR3166543_top1M_variants_filtered.vcf

+At the top of the browser, there's a left–right scrollable rectangular panel showing coordinates in the reference genome sequence.
+You can select indi